-Margaret Ravalde is a freelance soprano from Glasgow currently learning with Rosa Mannion.
+Margaret Ravalde is a freelance soprano, opera director and language tutor from Glasgow currently learning with Rosa Mannion.
 A versatile performer, she enjoys a varied schedule of oratorio, recitals and opera.
 Recent concert highlights include Haydn Creation for the East Sussex Bach Choir, a performance of Mendelssohn Elijah in Chichester Cathedral and a recital based on Schumann’s Liederkreis in Lincoln with pianist Stuart Ellam.

 Recent opera projects have included the role of Cathleen (Vaughan Williams Riders to the Sea) with Piccaclilli Opera, First Boy (Mozart The Magic Flute) for Hampstead Garden Opera and Susanna (Mozart Le nozze di Figaro) for Thames Philharmonia Opera.
 Last year she performed the role of Maria Bertram in the Scottish première of Jonathan Dove’s Mansfield Park in the Edinburgh Fringe Festival and appeared as one of six singers in the operatic performance work DOUG by Janice Kerbel, an entry in the final of The Turner Prize, hosted at Tramway, Glasgow.